They say that a picture is worth a thousand words, but what about a moving picture? For me as a sales professional, it’s worth millions.

 This is what Sandler calls the Pendulum Theory.
-It can be useful for prospects who aren’t fully ‘leaning in’ on the project.
+It can be useful for prospects who aren’t fully ‘leaning in’ to the project.
 Rather than playing into their classical stereotype of who a salesperson is supposed to be, you flip it around and tell them that they might not be interested.
-You tell them that the solution might not be right for them, and you prompt them to show you otherwise.
+You tell them that the solution might not be right for them, challenging them to show you otherwise.

 This plays upon the basic push-pull dynamics of a conversation and dislodges those who are disguising their interest but, alas, it’s guaranteed to fall flat anywhere except for in-person and, you guessed it, via video.

 But your sales team isn’t ready for personalized sales videos, right?

 Psst—If this post “closed the deal” and convinced you that it’s time to try personalized video in your sales strategy, you should download Vidyard Go Video—our free Google Chrome plugin which allows you to record your screen, a specific tab, or your camera and then automatically attach your recording to an email in Gmail or Google Apps.

 Join 40,000+ video lovers!
 Get Vidyard's latest

 Thanks for subscribing!